Queen of Swords/At a Glance

 • The opening titles includes clips fron the first seven production episodes and the last verse of the song "Behind the mask".

 • Depending on local editing, some territories retain more profanities and more violence.
 The use of the word bastard is uttered by all the main character in various episodes.
-In Vengeance (Ep4), the use twice by both Ramon and Dr Helm is deleted by local editing.
-The Queens use to Grisham in episode Betrayed (Ep22) is deleted in some versions.
+In Vengeance (Ep4), the use twice by Ramon and once by Dr Helm and Latham is deleted by local editing.
+The Queens use to Grisham and Dr Helm's use in the episode Betrayed (Ep22) is deleted in some versions.
 The Serpents death scene (Ep10) is more drawn out, and in (Ep18), The Pretender, when Rey breaks his son's arm the sound of cracking bone is more pronounced in some versions..

 • Anthony De Longis trained Tessie Santiago in the use of the sword and whip in preproduction and was the swordmaster/stunt coordinator on the first six production episodes (101-107, not 105).
 He also played Maestro Torres, Tessa Alvarado' fencing teacher in Destiny (Ep1) and the sadistic Krane in the episode The Hanged Man (Ep16).